From stretching to tendons transformation

-Before starting let’s repeat that:
+Before continuing let’s stress that:

 - You cannot start a tendons transformation training without having consulted your physician

-Remember, your goal is not to try to rapidly become better than the others (if you think this you’d better forget Kung Fu), the goal is to be better than yourself, every day.
+A note by Master Kongling – Remember, your goal is not to try to rapidly become better than the others (if you think this you’d better forget Kung Fu), the goal is to be better than yourself, every day.

 How to gain flexibility

-- Reinforce the involved muscles – So they can sustain the elongations without suffering damage even in dynamic situations (read Lesson 6.1)
+- Reinforce the involved muscles – So they can sustain the elongations without suffering damage, even in dynamic situations (read Lesson 6.1)

 - Practice correct breathing – It is fundamental to sync your breathing with the movements of opening and closure, elongation and relaxation (read Meditation method 5)